Analyzing Amazon.com In Comparison To Competitors In Broadline Retail Industry

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-The Return on Equity (ROE) of 7.34% is 1.58% below the industry average, suggesting potential inefficiency in utilizing equity to generate profits.
+The Return on Equity (ROE) of 7.34% is 0.1% above the industry average, highlighting efficient use of equity to generate profits.

-The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.62x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.27x above the industry average, implying stronger profitability and robust cash flow generation.

-Compared to its industry, the company has higher gross profit of $37.37 Billion, which indicates 2.47x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The gross profit of $37.37 Billion is 2.31x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

-With a revenue growth of 10.49%, which is much lower than the industry average of 22.22%, the company is experiencing a notable slowdown in sales expansion.
+The company is witnessing a substantial decline in revenue growth, with a rate of 10.49% compared to the industry average of 27.94%, which indicates a challenging sales environment.

 Debt To Equity Ratio